encarnac/tv-movie-reminder/README.md

 - [ ] Autohide past events from rendering
 - [ ] Mass delete content from watchlist
 - [ ] Selectively add episode reminders
-- [ ] Create a database to store calendar offline
 - [ ] Handle refresh tokens
 ### Other
 - [ ] Deploy a live demo